tonnamb/bowling_game/README.md

 ![Scoreboard](https://camo.githubusercontent.com/ad2710d5e239994189d3f15d2d927225cf9a2b0a/687474703a2f2f7777772e7770636c69706172742e636f6d2f72656372656174696f6e2f73706f7274732f626f776c696e672f626f776c696e675f73636f726573686565745f6578616d706c652e706e67)

-* returns scoreboard format for rendering in the front-end
+* returns scoreboard format, as shown in Figure 2, for rendering in the front-end
 * does not return empty frames where the game has not reached those frames yet
 * { frameIndex: {1: '1-9 or -', 2: '1-9 or - or / or X', frameScore: '#'}, ... }
 * e.g. {1: {1: '', 2: 'X', cumScore: '20'}, 2: {1: '7', 2: '/', cumScore: '37'}, 3: {1: '7', 2: '-', cumScore: '44'}}

 ## Design of "BowlingGame" class

-* One game
+* One game entity per player
 * A game has 10 frames
 * A frame has one or two rolls
 * The tenth frame has two or three rolls